Creating a Cloud Service for your project

 Give the Cloud Service a name, for example "My Cloud Service" and a description "My cloud service for development".
 It could be a good idea to have multiple cloud services for the same project, since each cloud service will have its own database.
 This means that you can have one cloud service for development - where it doesnt matter if you mess up your data - and one for production.

-Select active backend
+Select active cloud service

-Inspect the Backend using the Dashboard
+Inspect the Cloud Service using the Dashboard

 Open dashboard button on your Cloud Service.